dworthen/blog/content/posts/2019-02-24-blazor-state-management1-data-binding.md

 ...
 ```

-The "bind-" prefix allows one to bind data to custom-component parameters.
+The `bind-` prefix allows one to bind data to custom-component parameters.
 Before refreshing the application, we need to add the following `Action` parameter to UpdateMessage and DisplayMessage.

 ```aspnet
 @* DisplayMessage.cshtml and UpdateMessage.cshtml *@